All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Classical studies is concerned with the cultures of ancient Greece and Rome—roughly from the time of Homer through the time of St. Augustine—in all of their aspects.
-This program thus offers undergraduates an opportunity to study the cultures of Greece and Rome through the combined resources of the Departments of History, Literature, Visual Arts, Theatre and Dance, and Philosophy.
+This program thus offers undergraduates an opportunity to study the cultures of Greece and Rome through the combined resources of the Departments of History, Literature, Philosophy, Political Science, and Visual Arts.
+Classical studies offers students the opportunity to design a major leading to a BA around the course offerings of these six departments.
 The study of the ancient Greek and Latin languages themselves serves as the starting point for the broader consideration of specific texts in their literary, intellectual, and historical context.

-The Classical Studies Program offers four different degree paths, three within classical studies and one in cooperation with Jewish studies.
-The majors are Greek, Latin, classics, and Greek and Hebrew.
-Each consists of a choice of twelve upper-division courses (forty-eight units) approved for the program and listed below.
+A major in classical studies consists of a choice of twelve upper-division courses (forty-eight units) approved for the program and listed below.
 All courses used to meet requirements for a major in classical studies must be taken for a letter grade and be passed with a grade of C– or better.

 Graduate courses may be taken by undergraduates with consent of the instructor.
 The faculty of the program welcome qualified undergraduates in graduate courses.